About arc42

 4. Serialization (YEN): The notation/yen.rs module ensures that complex triangular board states can be compressed into a single string.
 This is critical for the "Building Block" connection between the Webapp and GameY, as it minimizes the data payload sent over HTTP.

 5.4.
-Level 2: User Service
+Level 2: User Service (Port 3000)

-user service level3
+user service level2

 5.4.1.
 Component Responsibilities